 Founding THW Doula Workgroups:

-For THW Doulas to serve the CCO OHP clients, CCO’s need to contract with doula businesses or community based organizations that serve their coverage area.
+THW Doulas can serve the CCO OHP members in two ways.
+Currently, THW Doulas may provide care as a non-contracted provider, however, this would be only at the Fee for Service rate and care package described below.
+To be able to provide the expanded care package and be reimbursed at higher rates, a contract would need to be negotiated with THW doulas, doula businesses or community based organizations that serve their coverage area.
 Oregon Doula Association has a team to help negotiate these initial contracts and fees for services with the CCO’s.
 Please contact Debra Catlin at firstname.lastname@example.org for more information on this.

 Doula Care Process for CCO OHP Clients:

-- Doula services must be requested by the M.D. or CNM, who then refers the client to a group of local doulas on the State Registry or to a community based organization (CBO) that provides services by state registered doulas.
+1. Doula services must be requested by the M.D. or CNM, who then refers the client to a group of local THW doulas or to a community based organization (CBO) that provides services by THW Doulas.
 The local group or CBO will match the client with suitable doulas.

-- The doula(s) documents and provides the services as per contract agreement.
-When the doula attends the birth, the provider should enter the name of the doula into the patient’s chart, along with the the date of service and the time she arrived and left.
+3. The doula(s) documents and provides the services as per agreement.
+When the doula attends the birth, the provider should enter the name of the doula into the patient’s chart, along with the the date of service and the time she/he arrived and left.

-- The CCO/Payer will issue the payment to the billing service or to an organization that the doula contracts with, who will then issue payment to the doula.
-If more than one doula provided care for a client, each doula will be listed for the itemized services they provided and paid accordingly.
+5. The CCO/Payer will issue the payment to the Billing Provider, who will then issue payment to the doula.
+If more than one doula provided care for a client, each doula will be paid accordingly.

 *In contract negotiation with CCOs, reimbursement rates may vary according to region and the type of population served.
 Here is an approximation of the rates of payment when providing services for CCO clients.